siderolabs/talos/website/content/v1.14/reference/cli.md

 ### Options

 ```
-  -c, --cluster string                           Cluster to connect to if a proxy endpoint is used.
+  -c, --cluster string                           cluster to connect to if a proxy endpoint is used
-      --context string                           Context to be used in command
+      --context string                           context to be used in command
       --debug                                    debug operation from kernel logs. --wait is set to true when this flag is set
   -e, --endpoints strings                        override default endpoints in Talos configuration
       --graceful                                 if true, attempt to cordon/drain node and leave etcd (if applicable) (default true)
   -h, --help                                     help for reset
-      --insecure                                 reset using the insecure (encrypted with no auth) maintenance service
   -n, --nodes strings                            target the specified nodes
       --reboot                                   if true, reboot the node after resetting instead of shutting down
-      --siderov1-keys-dir string                 The path to the SideroV1 auth PGP keys directory.
-Defaults to 'SIDEROV1_KEYS_DIR' env variable if set, otherwise '$HOME/.talos/keys'.
-Only valid for Contexts that use SideroV1 auth.
+      --siderov1-keys-dir string                 the path to the SideroV1 auth PGP keys directory, defaults to 'SIDEROV1_KEYS_DIR' env variable if set, otherwise '$HOME/.talos/keys'; only valid for Contexts that use SideroV1 auth
       --system-labels-to-wipe strings            if set, just wipe selected system disk partitions by label but keep other partitions intact
-      --talosconfig string                       The path to the Talos configuration file.
-Defaults to 'TALOSCONFIG' env variable if set, otherwise '$HOME/.talos/config' and '/var/run/secrets/talos.dev/config' in order.
+      --talosconfig string                       the path to the Talos configuration file, defaults to 'TALOSCONFIG' env variable if set, otherwise '$HOME/.talos/config' and '/var/run/secrets/talos.dev/config' in order
       --timeout duration                         time to wait for the operation is complete if --debug or --wait is set (default 30m0s)
       --user-disks-to-wipe strings               if set, wipes defined devices in the list
       --wait                                     wait for the operation to complete, tracking its progress. always set to true when --debug is set (default true)